Ellensburg ICE officer planned to pay for sex with a 13-year-old, police say - NewsBreak

 Ellensburg ICE officer planned to pay for sex with a 13-year-old, police say

-OTHELLO, Wash. — Federal, state and local law enforcement agencies cooperated to arrest an Immigration and Customs Enforcement (ICE) officer from Ellensburg who is accused of traveling to Adams County for sex with a teenage girl.
+OTHELLO, Wash. — Federal, state and local law enforcement agencies cooperated to arrest an Immigration and Customs Enforcement (ICE) officer from Ellensburg who is accused of traveling to Adams County in search of sex with a teenage girl.

 Chief Phil Schenck of the Othello Police Department announced that 47-year-old Koby Don Williams of Ellensburg was arrested on July 26, 2022 in Othello, WA.
-They learned of Williams’ alleged involvement with the trafficking scheme, leading to an arrest on his way to a sexual transaction involving a 13-year-old girl.
+They learned of Williams’ alleged involvement with the trafficking scheme and set him up to meet with a fictional 13-year-old girl for a sexual transaction.

+“No one should be looking to pay for sex from someone and especially not from young people,” Schenck said.
+“Humans should not be trafficked.”

 Williams was identified as an employee of the U.S. Department of Homeland Security.
 He served as an ICE Supervisory Detention and Deportation Officer, per Othello Police.
 The Dept. of Homeland Security has been informed and agreed to cooperate with the ongoing investigation.